 ANT 3410.
-Qualitative Methods in Anthropology (3).S.
+Ethnographic Methods (3).F.

-An introduction to standard ethnographic methods used by anthropologists, including participant observation and interviewing.
+An introduction to the art of fieldwork in anthropology, and the methods and practices of research used by anthropologists to create ethnographic works in written, visual, and aural formats.
 Research design, proposal writing, and research ethics are given special attention.